Literature: Harry and His Bucket Full of Dinosaurs

 Taury:*loudly* Trike shouldn't get a wish if he's going to waste it on something stupid.

 Trike: Stupid?
 You're calling me stupid?
 I'll show you.
 I wish I was super-smart.

-: (After bailing out of the soccer game)
+From Goal!: (After bailing out of the soccer game)

 Harry: Stupid game...